The DEC PDP-8 has been

 Interfacing to the Omnibus

-Introduced in 1970 with the PDP-8/e, the 144-line (96-signal) Omnibus uses the M8320 terminator board to pull most signal lines up to a high logic level of 3.8VDC.
-The typical terminator circuit (at right) provides the pull-up and presents an AC load of 112-ohms.
+Introduced in 1970 with the PDP-8/e, the 144-line (96-signal) Omnibus uses the M8320 terminator board to pull most signal lines up to a high logic level of 3.5-3.8VDC.
+Four different termination circuits are used, as mentioned in Reference #1, p.9-8.
+However, it contains some errors, which are corrected here.
+Terminator circuit “Load-1” (at right) provides a pull-up to 3.8V and presents an AC load of 112-ohms.
 This tends to damp out transients.
 Open-collector drivers, used to put data on the bus, must sink about 34mA from this circuit.
 In Reference #1, the logic low is specified at -0.5 to +0.4V and the logic high is 3 to 5V.
+Load-1 is used for timing signals TP1-H, TP2-H, TP3-H, TS1-L, TS2-L, TS3-L, TS4-L and others.

 Drivers and Receivers

 When this project started, I imagined using bus receivers and drivers similar to the ones which DEC had used on the PDP models.
-Actually, they used different bus drivers/receivers over the years, so a definitive, official spec on Omnibus interface elements is elusive.
+Actually, they used different bus drivers/receivers over the years, so Omnibus interface elements vary.
 However, it turns out that the DEC Unibus uses some of the same drivers and receivers as the PDP-8/e Omnibus.
-In Reference #2, I found the table at right, which provides key specifications.
+In (Unibus) Reference #2, I found the table at right, which provides key specifications.
 In addition, driver and receiver capacitance is limited to 10pF max.
-[I don’t know of an official DEC Omnibus interfacing manual but the Unibus is very similar electrically, so the document for that is used instead. ]
+[The Unibus seems similar to the Omnibus.]

-As mentioned above, individual drivers and receivers such as these are both hard to find and typically accommodate only four-bits per dip package.
+Individual drivers and receivers such as these are both hard to find and typically accommodate only four-bits per dip package.
 Using them would have compromised Goal #3.
-Examining the specs, we see that the bus is close to being standard TTL, with the following additional requirements:
+Examining the specs, we see that they are close to being standard TTL, with the following additional requirements:

-Admittedly, the threshold spec is a bit close but the fact is, the Omnibus swings good TTL levels and we are at the given spec.
-Moreover, a minor infraction isn’t likely to make a huge difference in noise immunity.
-Since the only alternatives would greatly increase the complexity of the design, I judged this single, isolated issue to be close enough.
-The conclusion is that these chips, used as receivers and drivers for the Omnibus, meet the interface requirements well.
-Several months of solid operation support this.
+The fact is that the Omnibus swings good TTL levels and our receivers’ guaranteed logic levels meet TTL specs.
+TTL Omnibus receivers are endorsed by DEC designs.
+Moreover, a minor difference in logic threshold won’t make a big difference in noise immunity.
+The conclusion is that these chips, used as receivers and drivers for the Omnibus, meet the interface requirements pretty well.
+Sixteen months of solid operation of this board and the good results reported by other builders support this.

 Driver Slew Rate